This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Instructions

-- Preheat oven to 350°F. Spray the bottom and inside of a 9-inch diameter springform pan LIBERALLY with baking spray.
+- Preheat oven to 350°F. Spray the base and sides of a 9-inch diameter springform pan generously with baking spray.

-- Once cooled, place springform pan on 3 layers of aluminum foil and wrap outside of pan tightly with foil.
-Ensure that no water can penetrate through the foil.
-Place in the bottom of a large roasting pan and set aside.
+- Once cooled, place the springform pan on 3 layers of aluminum foil and wrap the outside of pan tightly so no water can penetrate through the foil.
+Place in a large roasting pan and set aside.

-- Pour 6 tablespoons sugar in a shallow 8-inch diameter clad saucepan.
-Shake pan to create an even layer of sugar.
-Place on medium to medium-low heat and allow sugar to melt into a light golden caramel.
-This will take some time so be patient.
-When part of sugar is starting to melt, shake pan or stir to ensure an even melting.6 tablespoons granulated sugar
+- Pour the sugar into an 8-inch, heavy-based saucepan, then shake it to spread the sugar in an even layer.
+Set over medium to medium-low heat and allow sugar to melt into a light golden caramel.
+This will take some time, so be patient.
+When part of sugar is starting to melt, shake pan gently to ensure even melting, but do not stir.

-- When nearly all sugar has melted, remove the saucepan from the heat BRIEFLY to add the bourbon.
+- When nearly all sugar has melted, remove the saucepan from the heat briefly and add the bourbon.
 Return to the heat and cook for 2 minutes to burn off the alcohol.
-Add the butter and salt and stir to combine.
-Add chopped apples.
-Caramel will cling to apples which is normal.
-Keep stirring on low medium heat until apples are fully soft and caramel has melted.4 tablespoons unsalted butter, 2 tablespoons bourbon, pinch salt, 4 or 5 extra large Granny Smith apples
+Add the butter and salt and stir, then mix in the chopped apples.
+(Caramel will cling to apples.)
+Keep stirring on low medium heat until apples are fully soft and caramel has melted.

-- Remove from heat and add cinnamon and vanilla extract.
-Stir.
-Transfer into springform pan.
-Use the flat bottom of a measuring cup to press the apples into an even layer.
-Set aside.2 teaspoons cinnamon, 2 teaspoons vanilla extract
+- Remove from heat and stir in cinnamon and vanilla extract.
+Transfer into springform pan, and use the flat bottom of a measuring cup to press the apples into an even layer.
+Set aside.

-- Beat cream cheese, sugar, and corn starch on lowest speed using a stand mixer or a handheld mixer until no lumps remain.
-Scrape bowl as needed.
-Add 1 egg at a time on low speed waiting for previously added egg to be fully incorporated.
-Scrape bowl and between additions.2 (8oz) packages cream cheese, ¾ cup + 2 tablespoons granulated sugar, 1 1/2 tablespoons corn starch, 3 large eggs
+- Beat the cream cheese, sugar, and cornstarch the lowest speed with a stand mixer or a handheld mixer until no lumps remain, scraping the bowl as needed.
+Add 1 egg at a time on low speed, waiting for each egg to be fully incorporate before adding the next.

-- Add egg yolk, sour cream and vanilla extract and mix well.
-Pour batter onto apples in springform pan.1 large egg yolk, 1 cup sour cream, 2 teaspoons vanilla extract
+- Add egg yolk, sour cream, and vanilla extract and mix well.
+Pour batter onto apples in springform pan.

-- Use a kettle to pour 2-inches of water into the roasting pan around the foiled springform pan and place ensemble in the oven.
+- Pour 2 inches of boiling water from a kettle into the roasting pan around the foiled springform pan and place in the oven.
 Bake until center of cake no longer trembles when tapping sides of pan, about 1 1/2 to 2 hours.

-- Allow to cool at room temperature for 30 to 45 minutes and refrigerate overnight uncovered as plastic film will cause the cheesecake to sweat.
+- Allow to cool at room temperature for 30-45 minutes, then refrigerate overnight uncovered, as plastic film will cause the cheesecake to sweat.

 - In a non-stick saucepan, heat the bourbon over medium heat to burn off the alcohol, about 2 to 3 minutes.
-Add the remaining ingredients and bring to a boil excluding pecans.
-Boil for 3 minutes ensuring that mixture will not boil over.
-Remove from heat and stir in pecans.
-Allow topping to completely cool.½ cup brown sugar, 3 tablespoons bourbon, ¾ cup heavy cream, 4 tablespoons butter, ¼ teaspoon salt, 1 tablespoon vanilla extract, 1 ½ cups pecan halves
+Add the remaining ingredients, except for the pecans, and bring to a boil.
+Cook for 3 minutes, ensuring the mixture does not boil over.
+Remove from heat and stir in pecans, then allow it to cool completely.

-- Meanwhile, run a sharp knife around the inside edge of cheesecake.
+- Run a sharp knife around the edge of cheesecake.
 Use a cake releaser or same sharp knife to release the cheesecake from the bottom of the springform pan.
 Transfer to a pedestal or cake plate.

-- Spoon bourbon praline pecan topping onto the top of the cheesecake.
-Serve chilled or at room temperature and offer freshly whipped cream if desired.
+- Spoon the bourbon praline pecan topping onto the top of the cheesecake.
+Serve chilled or at room temperature along with freshly whipped cream if desired.

 Notes